Pasay Road station

-Pasay Road station is a railway station located on the South Main Line in Makati, Metro Manila, Philippines.
-It is one of two stations (the other is Santa Mesa) in the line to have its own access road.
-It is named after Pasay Road, the old name of the Makati section of the adjacent Arnaiz Avenue.
+Pasay Road station was a railway station located on the South Main Line in Makati, Metro Manila, Philippines.
+It was one of two stations (the other is Santa Mesa) in the line to have its own access road.
+It was named after Pasay Road, the old name of the Makati section of the adjacent Arnaiz Avenue.

-The station is the tenth station from Tutuban and is one of three stations serving Makati, the other two being Dela Rosa and EDSA.
-It is the only station in Makati, and the only station between España and Alabang, which serves intercity trains, being a stopping point for the Bicol Express and Mayon Limited.
+The station was the tenth station from Tutuban and was one of three stations serving Makati, the other two being Dela Rosa and EDSA.
+It was the only station in Makati, and the only station between España and Alabang, which serves intercity trains, being a stopping point for the Bicol Express and Mayon Limited.

-In addition to having its own dedicated access road, Pasay Road station is also one of three stations (the others being Santa Mesa and España) to have its original platforms extended and raised in order to accommodate new PNR diesel multiple units.
+In addition to having its own dedicated access road, Pasay Road station was also one of three stations (the others being Santa Mesa and España) to have its original platforms extended and raised in order to accommodate new PNR diesel multiple units.
 The original platforms have been retained for the use of Commuter Express locomotives and especially for intercity trains.

 Nearby landmarks

-The station is adjacent to Waltermart Makati, the Don Bosco Technical Institute, Wilcon Depot Pasong Tamo, and several condominium developments such as the Cityland Pasong Tamo Tower, Laureano Di Trevi Towers, and Avida Towers San Lorenzo.
-Further away from the station are Makati Cinema Square, San Ildefonso Parish Church, Ayala Center, the Makati Central Business District, Ayala Museum, other condominium developments such as The Shang Grand Tower, the BSA Tower, The Beacon, and The Columns Legazpi Village.
+The station was adjacent to Waltermart Makati, the Don Bosco Technical Institute, St. John Bosco Parish Church, Wilcon Depot Pasong Tamo, and several condominium developments such as the Cityland Pasong Tamo Tower, Laureano Di Trevi Towers, and Avida Towers San Lorenzo.
+Further away from the station are Makati Cinema Square, San Lorenzo Village, San Ildefonso Parish Church, Ayala Center, the Makati Central Business District, Ayala Museum, other condominium developments such as The Shang Grand Tower, the BSA Tower, The Beacon, and The Columns Legazpi Village.